isomerpages/moe-sls/_teacher-user-guide/Discover/(1c) Add Existing Media Objects from Resources.md

 <ol>
   <li>When editing a Component allowing Rich Text, click the <strong>Add Media</strong> icon <img style="width:10%; display: inline;" src="/images/Icons/PaperClip.svg">.</li>
   <li>Click <strong>Add File from Library</strong> or <strong>Add File from Starred Resources</strong> to add an existing Media Object.</li>
-  <li>When you add a file from Library, you may search for Media Objects <a href="teacher/discover/SearchForResources.html">across MOE Library, Community Gallery and My Drive</a>.
+  <li>When you add a file from Library, you may  <a target="_blank" href="/teacher-user-guide/discover/search-for-resources/">search for Media Objects</a>across MOE Library, Community Gallery and My Drive.
 You can also apply Search Filter to narrow down your search.</li>
   <li>When you add files from Starred Resources, you are unable to search for Starred Media Objects.</li>
   <li>Select the Media Object you wish to add by selecting the relevant <strong>Media Object card</strong>.</li>
   <li>Note: Click the <strong>Download</strong> icon should you wish to download the Media Object.</li>